Sorry

 Ongoing since 2012, M+ Matters is a series of public talks and discussions exploring critical issues with key players in the fields of visual art, design and architecture, and moving image with both professionals and members of the general public.
 Past topics in the series include postwar design and industry in Asia, contemporary ink art, China’s museum boom, and global museums’ collection and display strategies.

-Huang Shaoqiang, Listening to One’s Own Music at a Desperate End, 1928.
+Huang Shaoqiang, Beggar (detail), 1930s.
 Ink and colour on paper.
 Collection of Han Mo Xuan, Hong Kong.
 Image courtesy of Han Mo Xuan

 Guan Shanyue, Dujiangyan, 1941.
 Collection of Guan Shanyue Art Museum.
 Image courtesy of Guan Shanyue Art Museum